myowaithant9/AI_test/README.md

 ## loan.py

-A System for repay debts to investigate how loan goes when paying a fixed amount monthly after loan
+A System for repay debts to investigate how loan goes when paying a fixed amount monthly after loan.

 ## web_scrap.py